Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Introduction

+To overcome these dual bottlenecks, it is imperative to integrate CTR debiasing and continuous uplift estimation into a unified, entire-space framework.
 To address these challenges, we propose a unified causal modeling paradigm named UniMVT (\textbf{Uni}fied \textbf{M}ulti-\textbf{V}alued \textbf{T}reatment Network).
-At the architectural level, UniMVT implements a bottom-layer extraction strategy to disentangle confounding variables—factors influencing both treatment assignment and outcomes—from treatment-sensitive representations.
-At the methodological level, we decouple the estimation of base CTR and incremental uplift by framing the prediction task as a counterfactual inference problem, enabling joint learning from both treated and untreated populations across the entire sample space.
-Furthermore, by positing a monotonic linear relationship between uplift and coupon value $T$, UniMVT explicitly models the unit uplift, providing robust criteria for decision-making that allow for the calculation of net gains across different coupon values to determine the optimal issuance strategy.
+At the architectural level, UniMVT employs a Deconfounded Causal Representation (DCR) layer to disentangle invariant confounding variables from treatment-sensitive features.
+Methodologically, we decouple the estimation of base CTR and incremental uplift by introducing a Counterfactual X-Network.
+Crucially, we propose a Latent Unit Sensitivity (uCATE) formulation.
+By enforcing a latent monotonic linear treatment shift strictly within the logit space, UniMVT intrinsically captures the non-linear saturation effect of continuous intervention, providing robust and granular criteria for optimal ROI-constrained coupon allocation.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=8pt] \item We propose a disentangled representation mechanism within a unified network architecture to effectively isolate confounding factors from treatment-sensitive signals, thereby ensuring the counterfactual consistency of the learned representations. \item We develop a causal full-space inference framework incorporating monotonic constraints to capture the heterogeneity of user sensitivities across varying treatment intensities, enabling simultaneous global CTR debiasing and precise uplift estimation.
-Theoretical analysis demonstrates the framework's convergence. \item We conduct comprehensive evaluations on both large-scale industrial datasets and real-world online A/B tests, demonstrating significant improvements in marketing efficiency and validating the practical effectiveness of our proposed solution. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=8pt] \item \textbf{Unified Inference Paradigm}: We develop a treatment-aware CTR inference framework incorporating monotonic constraints to capture the heterogeneity of user sensitivities across varying treatment intensities, enabling simultaneous global CTR debiasing and precise uplift estimation. \item \textbf{Causal Framework}: We develop a causal full-space framework featuring a Deconfounded Causal Representation (DCR) layer to isolate confounding factors, and a Counterfactual X-Network that mutually regularizes factual and counterfactual predictions to bridge the observational gap.Theoretical analysis demonstrates the framework's convergence. \item \textbf{Industrial Deployment}: Extensive experiments on both robust synthetic benchmarks and a massive real-world dataset demonstrate UniMVT's state-of-the-art performance. \end{itemize}